Simulations of $^{60}$Fe entrained in ejecta from a near-Earth supernova: Effects of observer motion: Introduction

 These astronomical arguments for recent near-Earth supernovae are joined by strong evidence from measurements on and near the Earth and Moon.
 The detection of live (not decayed) \Fe, with half-life $2.6$ Myr, demands recent production and delivery to the Earth. \Fe\ has been detected in many deep-ocean ferromanganese crusts and nodules \citep{Knie1999,Knie2004,Fitoussi2008,Wallner2016}, all of which find a pulse $\approx 3$ Myr ago.
 The 3-Myr signal also appears in deep-ocean sediments \citep{Fitoussi2008,Wallner2016,Ludwig2016,Wallner2020}, with sufficient time resolution to indicate that the pulse lasted more than $1$ Myr.
 Very recently \citet{Wallner742} has confirmed a second pulse $\approx 7$ Myr ago.
 Samples from the Apollo landing show \Fe\ in lunar regolith in excess of cosmic-ray production, and at levels consistent with the deep-ocean measurements \citep{Fimiani2016}. \Fe\ has also been found in cosmic rays \citep{Binns2016}, and in modern Antarctic snow \citep{Koll2019}.

-This wealth of \Fe\ data requires an extraterrestrial origin. \citet{Fry2015} considered known stellar sources of \Fe\ and concluded that a nearby supernova is the only feasible source.
+This wealth of \Fe\ data requires an extraterrestrial origin. \Fe{} is largely produced in neutron captures on pre-existing iron in massive stars, mainly in the He and C convective shells \citep[e.g.][]{2006ApJ...647..483L}. \citet{Fry2015} considered known stellar sources of \Fe\ and concluded that a nearby supernova from a massive star ($\gtrsim 8 \, \rm M_{\rm \odot}$) is the only feasible source.
 Moreover, the \Fe\ abundance (fluence), together with yields from core-collapse SN models, implies a distance $\approx 20-150$ pc for the SN event 3 Myr ago \citep{Fry2015}.
 Two star clusters within this distance range have been proposed as candidate sites for this SN: the Tucanae-Horlogium group is closer at $\approx 50$ pc but is relatively small, whereas the Scorpius-Centaurus (Sco-Cen) association is larger and thus more capable of hosting supernovae, but it is more distant at $\approx 100$ pc. \citet{Neuhauser2020} found Sco-Cen to be the likely origin of a runaway pulsar possibly associated with the 3-Myr event.

-Several scenarios have been suggested for delivering \Fe\ and other SN ejecta to Earth. \citet{Ellis1996} and subsequent work culminating in \citet{Fry2015} study the ‘direct deposit’ of \Fe\ by a supernova blast engulfing the Solar System, which implicitly is at rest relative to the explosion. \citet{Wallner2016} proposed that the \Fe\ flux could result from the Sun's motion as it passes through the shell of the Local Bubble.
+Several scenarios have been suggested for delivering \Fe\ and other SN ejecta to Earth. \citet{Ellis1996} and subsequent work culminating in \citet{Fry2015} study the `direct deposit' of \Fe\ by a supernova blast engulfing the Solar System, which implicitly is at rest relative to the explosion. \citet{Wallner2016} proposed that the \Fe\ flux could result from the Sun's motion as it passes through the shell of the Local Bubble.
 And recently, \citet{Fujimoto2020} studied \Fe\ fluxes resulting from the passage of Milky-Way disk stars through large bubbles of supernova ejecta in spiral arms.
 As we will discuss in detail below, our work here amounts to a combination of these scenarios.

 When \Fe\ arrives in the Solar System, it must be successfully transported to the Earth and Moon in order to be observed, which requires overcoming the repulsion of the solar wind. \citet{Fields2008} showed using gas dynamic simulations that the closest approach of supernova material into the heliosphere is set by ram-pressure balance.
 Moreover, encroachment of supernova plasma to 1 au requires an explosion at about 10 pc, enough to cause catastrophic biological damage not seen 3 Myr ago, and inconsistent with the distance estimates from the \Fe\ abundance.